The GROW coaching model

 The GROW coaching model is a tried and tested coaching model.
 GROW coaching leads to clearly defined results through four phases.
 The employee is actively involved in the process in identifying problems and generating ideas for solutions.
 This builds ownership and the probability of successful outcomes.

 The GROW coaching model consists of four steps.
 The word GROW is an acronym for Goal, Reality, Options & Will.
-The GROW coaching model is a map of your coaching journey.
+This coaching model is a map of your coaching journey.
 You start with where are you going (Goal) and where are you coming from (Reality)?
 It then charts the different ways you can get there (Options).
 At the end it helps you pick the best option to move forward to achieve your goals while considering the obstacles on the way.
 You then build out what you need to do to achieve your goal keeping in mind that your motivation is maximized.

 Step 1: Goal

-The first step in the GROW coaching model is defining the employees goals both short term and long term.
+The first step in the GROW coaching is defining the employees goals both short term and long term.

 Goals need to be SMART: Specific, Measurable, Actionable, Relevant and Timely.